State Transitions

 How Shares are calculated

-At any given point in time, each validator has a number of tokens, T
+At any given point in time, each validator has a number of tokens, T, and has a number of shares issued, S.

 The number of tokens is the sum of all tokens delegated to the validator, plus the rewards, minus the slashes.